majarman/DPDA-Project/README.md

 The five items should be separated by white space (i.e., blanks or tabs).
 A &lambda; transition is specified by starting the line with a capital 'L' followed by the current state, the top symbol on the stack, the new state number, and the string of stack symbols to push.
+* The program should allow the user to specify which directory the .conf files are in.
 * The input to the dpda will be entered on standard input.
 * The program will print to standard output an instantaneous description of the machine before each move.
 When no more moves are possible the program will print "Accept" or "Reject" to the standard output.